Sweet Potato Casserole with Pecan Crumble

 We really didn’t have sweet potatoes often in my house growing up.
 I think I first learned how tasty they were when I was a waitress in college.
 Customers could order a baked sweet potato with butter and brown sugar as a side for their steak.
 Unclaimed potatoes could go home with the staff so you better believe I took full advantage of that.
 (I am not nor have I ever been a person who turns down food.)
 I knew the sweet potato and I were going to be fast friends after my very first bite.
 We’ve been in a hot n heavy love affair ever since.

 Just wait until you try this Sweet Potato Casserole with Pecan Crumble.
 It tastes indulgent.
 You know it had to, right?
-Yet there’s no added sugar (just the sugar God put in dates).
+Yet there’s no added brown sugar.
 No butter.
 No dairy of any kind.
 It’s simple and so dang good.

 First, you’ll mash the sweet potatoes with just the right amount of almond milk and cinnamon.
+Use maple syrup too if you want them extra sweet.
 You won’t taste the almond milk at all so even your dairy loving guests will enjoy every single spoonful.

 I always appreciate how easy it is to get smooth mashed sweet potatoes.
 You can use a hand mixer but since they’re so soft I often find myself just going for my potato masher.
 Both work.